-It’s great to see brands working hard to stand out even with their budget models.
+It’s great to see brands working hard to ensure even their budget models are of a highly respectable standard.
 The SUB Silo3 is no exception.
 It looks – and, more importantly, feels – special, especially for a guitar that hovers around the $200 mark.

-Comfort is at the top of the SUB Silo3’s priorities.
-Its curvy body has contours in all the right places, its asymmetrical neck profile – it’s slightly slimmer towards the treble strings – feels natural in your hand, and even the vintage-style tremolo bridge has a flat surface to rest your palm on.
+Sterling’s main priority with the SUB Silo3 is comfort.
+Its svelte and body includes chamfer’s exactly where you’d want them, and the asymmetrical neck profile – it’s slightly slimmer towards the treble strings – feels natural in your hand, whilst the vintage-style tremolo bridge has a flat surface at the tail end for more comfort and balance.
 Add a light basswood body, and you’re ready to rock for hours on end.

-The HSS pickup configuration with a five-way switch keeps things versatile and beginner-friendly.
-Two single-coils and an overwound bridge humbucker provide a good mix of glassy Strat-like and fat Les Paul-esque tones that are capable of straight-up rock, funk and blues.
-They’re good as far as in-house pickups go, but don’t expect tonal authenticity at this price point.
+The HSS pickup configuration with a five-way switch ensures versatility doesn’t come at a premium.
+Two single-coils in the neck and middle positions and an overwound bridge humbucker provide a good mix of both pristine Strat-like and warm Les Paul-esque tones that can cover a plethora of genres from straight-up rock and metal to funk, blues and country.

-Elsewhere on the axe, you’ll find a 12-inch-radius hard maple/jatoba (depending on the finish) fretboard, a hard maple neck, and master tone and volume knobs.
+Elsewhere on the axe, you’ll find a hard maple/jatoba (depending on the finish) fretboard with a 12-inch-radius, a hard maple neck and master tone and volume knobs.

 2Epiphone Les Paul SL

-The Epiphone Les Paul SL admittedly doesn’t offer much in the way of features, but its barebones makeup is exactly what’s made the guitar a hit among punk and garage rockers – and beginners of all stripes.
-It’s a reliable grab-and-go gem that, at well under $200, you won’t find much to fault with.
+The Epiphone Les Paul SL admittedly keeps its features to a minimum, but its barebones makeup is precisely what has made the guitar a hit among punk and garage rockers – and beginners of all stripes.
+It’s a dependable grab-and-go gem that, at well under $200, you won’t find much to complain about.

 - Flat top Les Paul shape in a myriad of finishes

 - Two Epiphone ceramic single-coil pickups